j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/docs/postprocessors.md

 a **bundle post processor**, because this post processor needs to prepend the MHTML part to the bundle and also to rewrite the URL for each file.
-So **never** use this post processor only as a bundle post processor or only as a file post processor.
+So **never** use this post processor only as a bundle post processor nor only as a file post processor.

 ##### [**Autoprefixer postprocessor**]()